needle-mirror/com.unity.entities/Documentation~/ecs_entity_query.md

 [!code-cs[define-query](../DocCodeSamples.Tests/EntityQueryExamples.cs#define-query)]

-The query uses [ComponentType.ReadOnly<T>] instead of the simpler [typeof] expression to designate that the system does not write to RotationSpeed.
+The query uses [ComponentType.ReadOnly&lt;T&gt;] instead of the simpler [typeof] expression to designate that the system does not write to RotationSpeed.
 Always specify read only when possible, because there are fewer constraints on read access to data, which can help the job scheduler execute the jobs more efficiently.

 ### EntityQueryDesc